enze-chen/mi-book-2021/week_3/11/presentations.md

 The presentation itself you can and should still work on, and you don't have to submit that.

-**Thursday**: In the morning scrum, we'll decide the speaking order. 😁 In the afternoon, we'll start the slam presentations on Zoom **at a unique Zoom link in the calendar event**.
+**Thursday**: In the morning scrum, we'll decide the speaking order. 😁 In the afternoon, we'll start the slam presentations on Zoom **at a unique Zoom link** in the calendar event.
 **Please feel free to invite guests** to come see your (and others') work!
 Family, friends, mentors, or anyone else you think is appropriate.